decaf-dev/nuthoughts-app/README.md

 # Chisel Notes

 Atomic note taking app.
-Capture your ideas and send them in blocks to a self-hosted chisel_notes server.
+Capture your ideas and send them to a self-hosted Chisel Notes server.

 ## Installation